-My suggestions below should help us adjust:
+My suggestions below should help us adjust to being different:

-- Stay positive, you’re okay as you;
+- Stay positive, you are okay as you are;

 My disability and being different has taught me about humility, it has taught me about expression, it has taught me about resilience, and to recognise other people’s struggles.